By Marika Sboros

 “It is as simple as that,” he said.

 Where there was a process against Noakes, Van der Nest said, it was important for the committee to know where the origin of (a complaint) had been debated with witnesses, the source of it and whether or not that was ADSA.

 “Was it merely a query?
 Have we really gone through this whole process on a ‘query’?
 Or is it a complaint and who stands behind the complaint?” he asked.

-Certainly, it does seem inconceivable that a mere query could have led to a hearing that has cost many millions of rands – as both Adams and Van der Nest have frequently pointed out.
+Certainly, it does seem inconceivable that a simple query could have led to a multi-million Rand hearing, as both Adams and Van der Nest have frequently pointed out.
 And one that will have dragged on for more than three years before the expected resolution date rolls around next year.

 Adams has adjourned the hearing until April 4, 2017, for heads of argument.
-Thereafter, she and the committee will consider all the evidence and argument.
-She will give her ruling on April 21, 2017.
+Thereafter, she give her committee’s ruling on April 21, 2017.

 My reading of the letter that caused all the trouble?
 It is seminal.
-Among the many serious issues it raises are: whether the complaint was laid in good faith and whether all the facts that led to the complaint were put before the committee.
+Among the many serious issues that it raises are: whether Strydom laid the complaint in good faith and whether Adams and her committee had all the facts that led to the complaint.

 Van der Nest replied: “It is costs in these proceedings, for having been put through it, and we will be wanting to make submissions on that.”

 The issue of costs is an interesting one.
 The HPCSA does not allow for a costs award in disciplinary hearings.